Local entropy theory and descriptive complexity: Introduction

 There are also some recent results regarding effective (or light face) descriptive set theory, CPE, and symbolic dynamics.
 The collection of SFTs is a countable set and hence $F_{\sigma}$.
 Thus, effective descriptive set theory is the appropriate context for determining their complexity.
 It follows from a result of Pavlov \cite{pavlov2018topologically}, that SFTs with zero-dimensional CPE (factors having dimension zero) is effectively Borel.
-Meanwhile, Westrick \cite{westrick2019topological} showed that the family of $\mathbb{Z}^{2}$-subshifts of finite type (SFT) having CPE is effectively coanalytic complete.
-Salo \cite{salo2019entropy} constructed subshifts on ${\mathbb Z}$ that have CPE and arbitrarily high entropy rank; this result can be used to show that among the space of all ${\mathbb Z}$-subshifts, the ones having CPE form a non-Borel collection (in the classical sense).
+Meanwhile, Westrick \cite{westrick2019topological} showed that the family of $\mathbb{Z}^{2}$-subshifts of finite type (SFT) having CPE is effectively complete coanalytic.
+Returning to classical descriptive set theory, Salo \cite{salo2019entropy} constructed subshifts on ${\mathbb Z}$ that have CPE and arbitrarily high entropy rank; this result can be used to show that among the space of all ${\mathbb Z}$-subshifts, the ones having CPE form a non-Borel collection.

 In this article we initiate a systematic study of relationship between local entropy theory, in particular properties of UPE and CPE, and descriptive complexity.
 As mentioned earlier, the collection of systems on a Cantor space having CPE is coanalytic and not Borel \cite{barbieri2019markovian}, \cite{westrick2019topological} and this can be further refined by making the maps shift maps \cite{salo2019entropy}, \cite{westrick2019topological}.
-At this point two questions beg themselves, does the descriptive complexity change as we vary the underlying phase space and as we require finer properties on the map.
+At this point two questions present themselves: does the descriptive complexity change as we vary the underlying phase space and as we require extra conditions on the map.

-Our first result is that for a very general class of phase spaces, if the maps are left unrestricted, then the systems having CPE form a coanalytic complete set.
-(Recall that all coanalytic complete set are non-Borel.)
+Our first result is that for a very general class of phase spaces, if the maps are left unrestricted, then the systems having CPE form a complete coanalytic set.
+(Recall that all complete coanalytic set are non-Borel.)
 Below we state it for the interval in ${\mathbb R}^n$ and in Remark~\ref{rem:topmanifolds}, we explain how to obtain the result for graphs and orientable manifolds.